Coronavirus: Bay of Plenty Chinese restaurants struggle with customer drop off

 Multiple bottles of hand sanitiser were in the restrooms and on the front counter, while the kitchen and bathroom were cleaned thoroughly every day.

-He said a significant amount of the business' income came from Chinese tourists who bought expensive dishes while on holiday, as local customers tended to buy cheaper, day-to-day meals.

-Benson said customers said they did not worry about the risk of catching the virus after having a quick chat with him.

-Hospitality New Zealand Bay of Plenty regional manager Alan Sciascia said he had heard from no businesses experiencing problems in his area.
+Hospitality New Zealand Bay of Plenty regional manager Alan Sciascia said he had not heard from any businesses experiencing problems in his area.